COVID-19 cases creeping up in Virginia - NewsBreak

 Virginians who have not been fully vaccinated, or are eligible for booster doses, can visit vaccinate.virginia.gov or call 1-877-VAX-IN-VA (877) 829-4682 to find nearby vaccination clinics.

-Those seeking to find or schedule a testing appointment can visit vase.vdh.virginia.gov/testingappointment .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+Those seeking to find or schedule a testing appointment can visit vase.vdh.virginia.gov/testingappointment.